pgRouting/pgrouting/doc/alpha_shape/pgr_alphaShape.rst

 Characteristics

-* Input can be *array of geometries* or a single *geometry*
+* Input is a *geometry* and returns a *geometry*
-* Using Delauny triangles
+* Uses PostGis ST_DelaunyTriangles
 * Instead of using CGAL's definition of `alpha` it use the ``spoon_radius``

   * :math:`spoon\_radius = \sqrt alpha`

 * A Triangle area is considered part of the alpha shape when :math:`circumcenter\ radius < spoon\_radius`
-* Returns a geometry
-* When the total number of points is less than 3, returns a MULTYPOLYGON EMPTY geometry
+* When the total number of points is less than 3, returns an EMPTY geometry
 * Result variable name is ``geom``